 Northam Brick Works

 The first two kilns were built in 1897, one more was added in 1898 and two more in 1899.
 The chimneys were around 90m high, the nearby Midland and Great Northern Railway would have been a major stimulus to the development of the works as it was the cheapest way to transport bricks at the time.
-The sidings would have been a busy place with bricks being loaded into trucks by hand – this would of been before the days of palletisation and forklifts.
-Until road haulage took over the majority of the bricks were transported by railway, in the 50’s and 60’s post war London was a big market for bricks.
+The sidings would have been a busy place with bricks being loaded into trucks by hand – this would have been before the days of palletisation and forklifts.
+Until road haulage took over the majority of the bricks were transported by railway, in the ’50s and 60’s post-war London was a big market for bricks.

 The Aerial Ropeway